gyulanemeth/bluefox.email/docs/api/index.md

 ::: danger Subscribe from the frontend

-Never store your API keys on the frontend.
+Never store your API keys in the frontend code.

-If you wanna subscribe a user from the frontend, remove the `Authorization` header from your request, you will need to add the domain from which you wanna do it to the domain whitelist in [project settings](/docs/projects/settings.html#domain-whitelists).
+If you want to subscribe a user from the frontend, remove the `Authorization` header from your request.
+You will need to add the domain you are using to the domain whitelist in [project settings](/docs/projects/settings.html#domain-whitelists).

 ```javascript
 const url = 'https://api.bluefox.email/v1/accounts/##YOUR_WORKSPACE_ID##/projects/##YOUR_PROJECT_ID##/subscriber-lists/##YOUR_SUBSCRIBER_LIST_ID##/subscribers/subscribe'